TylerTemp/SaintsField/README.md

 #### `GetPrefabWithComponent` ####

-Automatically sign a prefab to a field, if the field value is null and the prefab has the component.
+Automatically assign a prefab to a field, if the field value is null and the prefab has the component.
 (First one found will be used)

 Recommended to use it with `FieldType`!